-Jesus Christ will come again to the earth-personally, visibly, and bodily-to judge the living and the dead, and to consummate history and the eternal plan of God.
+Jesus Christ will come again to the earth-personally, visibly, and bodily- to judge the living and the dead and to consummate history and God's eternal plan.
 “Even so, come, Lord Jesus.”
 (Rev. 22:20)

-Our Calling: The Lord Jesus Christ commands all believers to proclaim the Gospel throughout the world and to make disciples of all nations.
+Our Calling: The Lord Jesus Christ commands all believers to proclaim the Gospel worldwide and make disciples of all nations.
 Obedience to the Great Commission requires total commitment to “Him who loved us and gave Himself for us.”
 He calls us to a life of self-denying love and service.
 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
 (Eph.
 2:10)